 Connecting the dongle¶

-When the board is connected to a USB port (either directly or through a USB Hub), the uThing::VOC™ firmware enumerates itself as a CDC-ACM device, so the operating system automatically detects the VCP capability and loads the corresponding CDC-ACM driver.
+When the board is connected to a USB port (either directly or through a USB Hub), the uThing::MNL™ firmware enumerates itself as a CDC-ACM device, so the operating system automatically detects the VCP capability and loads the corresponding CDC-ACM driver.

 The result of this is a new “Virtual Comm Port” ready on the Host PC.